 What are Cookies?

 Cookies and other online tracking technologies are small bits of data or code that are used to identify your devices when you use and interact with our websites and other services.
-They are often used for remembering your preferences, to identify popular news stories, and remember you’re logged in, allowing you to comment on stories.
+They are often used for remembering your preferences, identifying popular news stories, and remembering you’re logged in, allowing you to comment on stories.